Best CFexpress cards for 2022

 When Sony released the a7S III it also introduced a new card type–the CFexpress Type A. The later released a1 also utilized this new memory card.
 Sony was the only company producing The CFexpress Type A for a bit, but ProGrade entered the market to provide an alternative.
 Though the Prograde version is still not cheap by any means, it is more affordable than Sony’s, saving you some money.

 Despite the lower price, ProGrade’s CFexpress Type A has the same advertised speeds as Sony’s.
 It has a stated max read speed of 800 MB/s and max write speed of 700 MB/s.
 And in-camera results show that these two cards perform nearly the same.
-It is also highly durable and can survive extreme temperatures, heavy vibrations, shocks, and x-rays.
+It is also highly durable and can survive extreme temperatures, vibrations, shocks, and x-rays.

 Best Type B: SanDisk 512GB Extreme PRO CFexpress Card Type B